pollfish/docs/unity.md

 ### Import Pollfish unity package

-*   Open your Unity project and right click on your Assets folder in your Project area or select Assets from the menu and then choose **Import Package**, then **Custom Package** and finally select **PollfishUnityPugin.unitypackage**
+*   Open your Unity project and right click on your Assets folder in your Project area or select Assets from the menu and then choose **Import Package**, then **Custom Package** and finally select **PollfishUnityPlugin.unitypackage**

     ![](/homeassets/images/documentation/unity/unity1.png)
 *   If you want to exlude demo scene please uncheck **Assets/Plugins/Pollfish/demo** folder.
 Have in mind that in demo folder you will find **PollfishDemo.cs file** that demonstrates Pollfish Unity Plugin usage within a scene.